 5. Wrap a section of yarn around your planter a few times and tie in a sweet little bow.

 How to wrap a plant with brown wrapping paper:

-The supplies needed to wrap a miniature palm plant with paper are simple but mighty.
+The supplies needed to wrap a miniature palm plant with brown wrapping paper are simple, but mighty.